khaors/geocompr/main.md

 However, R novices may find the reproducible code chunks --- an integral part of the book --- difficult to understand and implement at first.

 Impatient readers are welcome to dive straight into the first practical examples in Chapter \@ref(spatial-class).
-However we suggest most R beginners make use of introductory resources to get up-to-speed with R before diving-in at the geocomputational deep end (unless you're just reading the book for an understanding of the concepts).
+However we suggest most R beginners get up-to-speed with R before diving-in to chapters onwards (unless you're reading the book for an understanding of the concepts).
-We recommend a free [Introduction to R](https://www.datacamp.com/courses/free-introduction-to-r) course on DataCamp and three freely available books: [An introduction to R](http://colinfay.me/intro-to-r/) [@venables_introduction_2017],  [R for Data Science](http://r4ds.had.co.nz/) [@grolemund_r_2016] and [Efficient R Programming](https://csgillespie.github.io/efficientR/) [@gillespie_efficient_2016], especially [Chapter 2](https://csgillespie.github.io/efficientR/set-up.html#r-version) (on installing and setting-up R/RStudio) and [Chapter 10](https://csgillespie.github.io/efficientR/learning.html) (on learning to learn).
+R has a supportive community that has developed a wealth of resources that can help here, three of which we highly recommend: [An introduction to R](http://colinfay.me/intro-to-r/) [@venables_introduction_2017],  [R for Data Science](http://r4ds.had.co.nz/) [@grolemund_r_2016] and [Efficient R Programming](https://csgillespie.github.io/efficientR/) [@gillespie_efficient_2016], especially [Chapter 2](https://csgillespie.github.io/efficientR/set-up.html#r-version) (on installing and setting-up R/RStudio) and [Chapter 10](https://csgillespie.github.io/efficientR/learning.html) (on learning to learn).
+There are also many interactive resources, including DataCamp's [Introduction to R](https://www.datacamp.com/courses/free-introduction-to-r) and tutorials created with [**learnr**](https://rstudio.github.io/learnr/examples.html).

 With such material to hand we are confident that the command-line approach demonstrated in this book will be worthwhile within a few months for most people, including programming novices.
 Over time and with practice R will likely become the natural choice for many geographic applications.